raspberrypilearning/puzzle-room/en/step_5.md

 --- /task ---

+You may have seen how **functions** help keep code organised in the [Nature Rover project](https://projects.raspberrypi.org/en/projects/nature-rover).

-Functions help you to keep your code organised, but they also help you to stop writing the same code over and over again.
+Functions also help by making it so you do not have to write the same code over and over again.
 You can use a function for the **Rocks** to position them in the spaceship's port.

 --- task ---